 Annie Peterson has worked in Australia for over 30 years as a performer, producer, and director of major theatre and multi-genre arts festivals and companies.
 Most notably as program director for the Woodford Folk Festival (10 yrs), director Flipside Circus (2 yrs), creator/producer of Women in Voice – Brisbane’s iconic vocal series now in its 30th year.
 Mentored iterations of her Women in Voice Production now, with support from Arts Qld, run across regional Qld.

-She has released independent albums with One Straw, recorded and toured with various artists including Powderfinger, and created her own early childhood music school – Rhapsodaisy Music, to better engage all children in early arts practice and appreciation.
+She has released independent albums with One Straw, recorded and toured with various artists including Powderfinger, and created her own early childhood music school – Rhapsodaisy Music, to include and engage all children in early arts practice and appreciation.

 Recently nominated for a Creative Leadership Award at the Australian Women Music Awards, Annie has previously served as an APRA and Carol Lloyd Award judge over many years.

 In 2018 Annie created an Arts program for Wesley Mission Qld focused on access and inclusion opportunities for marginalized communities.
-The Wesley Arts Program runs weekly workshops, mentorships, gallery exhibitions and performance opportunities.
-Most recently Annie has won a research grant with Australia Council for the Arts exploring the exciting new possibilities for Arts on Prescription.
+The Wesley Arts Program runs weekly workshops, career pathway support, gallery exhibitions and performance opportunities.
+Most recently Wesley Arts has won a research grant with Australia Council for the Arts exploring the exciting new possibilities for Arts on Prescription.